otabut/PowerXaaS/docs/features-and-endpoints.md

 ### Configuration file

-With PowerXaaS, the schema that will describe endpoints is stored in a configuration file : PowerXaaS.conf.
+With PowerXaaS, the web schema that describe features and endpoints is stored in a configuration file : PowerXaaS.conf.
 The format of the file is JSON.

 You should not edit the configuration file directly : the Powershell module contains cmdlets to perform all the actions you mau need.